31 Mar How to visit Golden Bridge, Ba Na Hills in Da Nang

 Ba Na Hills ticket price: 750,000VND per adult, 600,000 per child.
 This includes the cable car ride to and fro from the main park.

 Buy tickets at the venue: As soon as you enter the main premises on the foothills of Ba Na Hills, you will find the ticket counter in the area.
 You may still have to navigate a bit or ask the staff who are there to help.

 There is also a left luggage or baggage storage counter next to the ticket counter if you are carrying some around.
 Storing your luggage is free of charge.

 Buy Tickets Online: You will definitely find a better deal via Klook or GetmyGuide online since they give additional discounts.
 Sometimes they mention tickets with timings or brand them as afternoon or evening tickets.
-But timings are irrelevant and you go visit the park any time of the day.
-You don’t need to take a print out of the ticket; a mobile voucher is enough for entry.
+But the timings are irrelevant and you go visit the park any time of the day.
+You don’t need to take a printout of the ticket; a mobile voucher is enough for entry.

-If you are not sure how to reach Ba Na Hills or it looks like too much hassle, you can also book a group tour that will pick and drop you off from a single location in Da Nang City.
+If you are not sure how to reach Ba Na Hills or if it looks like too much hassle, you can also book a group tour that will pick and drop you off from a single location in Da Nang City.